isovector/reasonablypolymorphic.com/site/httw/2016-11-15-more-types.markdown

 tremendously easier, if only they knew it.
 I tell you this not to belittle them, but to inspire you.
-It's not a particularly difficult topic, and if you can manage to hold on just a little longer, you'll have the tools under your belt in order to compete with the best of them I tell you this not to belittle them, but to inspire you.
 It's not a particularly difficult topic, and if you can manage to hold on just a little longer, you'll have the tools under your belt in order to compete with the best of them.
 This is absolutely not hyperbole.